thchan1992/blasto-loyality-card-system-backend/README.md

 3. Configure the environment variables in Vercel
 4. Deploy the project

-## Contributing

-[Provide guidelines for how others can contribute to the project, if applicable]

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.